 This determined EdTech founder is engineering hardware solutions, releasing new product lines quickly, and setting his sights on the enterprise market.

 This SaaS startup has eschewed the raise-as-much as- you-can, growth-at-all-costs mantra of Silicon Valley while patiently engineering a product and culture poised for long-term success.

 I recently got an email from a reader asking if we had any content about employee bonus structures, so I reached out to a few CEOs and founders of successful software companies to see how they approach bonuses.
 Here’s what they had to say.

 Epson’s annual ISV Partner Conference is geared towards ISVs in the retail and hospitality space, but the takeaways below can apply to software companies in any vertical.
 Here are some of the high-level themes from my two days in Phoenix networking with 70+ software companies and technology executives.

-The Business of Software conference – and the community of attendees that stays engaged year-round beyond the event – provided a long list of takeaways for everyone fortunate enough to attend.
-Here are some of the high-level themes I took away from my three days in Boston earlier this month.
+The Business of Software conference and its community of attendees stays engaged year-round beyond the event.
+Here are some of the highlights from my three days in Boston.